 The rules contained in the Robert’s Rules of Order, Revised, shall govern the Club in all cases to which they are applicable and in which they are not inconsistent with the BY-LAWS.

-These BY-LAWS as printed are the revised and amended BY-LAWS of the Chambersburg Rod and Gun Club, Inc. All previous BY-LAWS and Amendments or documents are obsolete.
+These BY-LAWS as printed are the revised and amended BY-LAWS of the Club.
+All previous BY-LAWS and Amendments or documents are obsolete.
 The Club By-Laws supersede the Club rules, Range rules and approved policies which conflict with the By-laws.